Levi Ackerman: Creation

 Levi was modeled by manga author Hajime Isayama after the Watchmen character Rorschach and is named after a child Isayama noticed in the documentary Jesus Camp.
-Isayama has noted that he gave Levi a similar stature to Rorschach and gave him an obsession with cleanliness to contrast him with Rorschach’s uncleanliness.
+Isayama has noted that he gave Levi a similar stature to Rorschach and gave him an obsession with cleanliness to contrast him with Rorschach's uncleanliness.
 Isayama stated that Mikasa, Levi, and Kenny are all part of the same Ackerman bloodline.
 However, their reasons for protecting their respective counterparts do not have anything to do with the bloodline itself—"it is just their nature."
 Before Hikaru Suruga began the manga Attack on Titan: No Regrets, her editor-in-chief suggested that she visit the Metropolitan Area Outer Underground Discharge Channel so she could better visualize the Underground where Levi and the others live at the beginning of the story.
 While drawing Levi, Suruga attempted to make him appear younger than he does in Attack on Titan.
 She noted that his lack of emotiveness made it difficult to choose which expressions to give him while drawing.

 Casting

 Levi is voiced by Hiroshi Kamiya and by Matthew Mercer in the English dub.
-Kamiya describes his character as "stoic and cool", a germaphobe and "humanity’s strongest solder", making his character popular even before anime's debut.
+Kamiya describes his character as "stoic and cool", a germaphobe and "humanity’s strongest soldier", making his character popular even before anime's debut.
 When he was given Levi's role, the actor expressed pressure.
 Despite the character's popularity, nobody in the staff knew about his backstory making him hard to approach.
 After consulting Director Tetsuro Araki and composer Masafumi Mima, Kamiya learnt that Levi was not as superhuman as he imagined him to be; As a result, Kamiya studied the action scenes and expression Levi makes in the series in order to properly display his emotions.
 By the anime's third season, Kamiya liked the fact that Levi's mentor Kenny was introduced in the narrative as the connection these two share made Levi easier to understand more.
 Kamiya befriended Kenny's actor Yamaji Kazuhiro in order to explain their misrelationship as they are meant to fight.
 As a result, Kamiya believes that Levi became a more popular character thanks to the story of the third season.

-Matthew Mercer was a fan of Attack on Titan before the being cast for doing the English dub of the series.
+Matthew Mercer was a fan of Attack on Titan before being cast for the English dub of the series.
 He came to regard Levi as his favorite character, especially due to his moral ambiguity; According to Mercer, while Levi is known as the strongest fighter in mankind's fight against the Titans, he is often forced to take dark decisions in order to survive.
 Mercer stated it was "an absolute joy to perform this extremely complicated, dark, intense, and still kind of heroic character".